-This is a newly submitted measure for endorsement and will be used by NCQA in their HEDIS program to assess Medicaid health plan performance.
+This is a newly submitted measure for endorsement and will be used by NCQA in its HEDIS program to assess Medicaid health plan performance.
 This measure is part of a set of measures assessing prevention and monitoring of chronic conditions for people with serious mental illness.
-This population has been shown to be at higher risk of having the specified conditions and there is evidence of a disparity in access to evidence-based care for this population.
+This population has been shown to be at higher risk of having the specified conditions, and there is evidence of a disparity in access to evidence-based care for this population.
 The Committee agreed that there is sufficient evidence to support the focus of the measure, that there is a significant disparity as to how readily diabetics with SMI are able to access eye exams, and that managing the quality of diabetes care that is provided to this population is important.
-Upon clarification that the eye exam must be conducted by an eye care professional, and the Committee agreed the measure is clearly and precisely specified.
-The Committee agreed that sufficient validity and reliability testing results are presented to support the measure and the face validity results presented are acceptable.
+Upon clarification that the eye exam must be conducted by an eye care professional, the Committee agreed that the measure is clearly and precisely specified.
+The Committee agreed that sufficient validity and reliability testing results are presented to support the measure, and the face validity results presented are acceptable.
 The Committee also found that the measure is feasible to report and is usable, and recommended the measure for endorsement.

-2599: Alcohol Screening and Follow-up for People with Serious Mental Illness: Consensus Not Reached on Reliability and Feasibility an unhealthy alcohol user.
+2599 Alcohol Screening and Follow-up for People with Serious Mental Illness: Endorsed

+Description: The percentage of patients 18 years and older with a serious mental illness, who were screened for unhealthy alcohol use and received brief counseling or other follow-up care if identified as an unhealthy alcohol user.
 Note: The proposed health plan measure is adapted from an existing provider-level measure for the general population (NQF #2152: Preventive Care & Screening: Unhealthy Alcohol Use: Screening & Brief Counseling).
 It was originally endorsed in 2014 and is currently stewarded by the American Medical Association (AMA-PCPI); Measure Type: Process; Level of Analysis: Health Plan; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Behavioral Health/Psychiatric: Outpatient; Data Source: Administrative claims, Electronic Clinical Data, Paper Medical Records